eudoxia0/eudoxia0.github.io/article/_posts/2023-02-21-design-austral-compiler.md

    idea, of all things, from [Inform 7][i7], which is far from a normal programming language but their error output has always been lovely.

+1. **JSON Error Reporting:** this is for the end-to-end tests.
+Right now, tests of programs that are expected to fail to compile just assert that the compiler produces a particular message.
+This is not robust to changes in the error reporting format.
+So I'd like to add JSON error reporting that just produces a reliably structured message for the end-to-end tests or for clients to parse the errors if they want to.

 [i7]: https://ganelson.github.io/inform-website/